sawyerthemiller/cloud-midi-offline/README.md

 ## Features
 - ✅ Fully offline MIDI playback
 - ✅ Responsive and intuitive UI
 - ✅ Lightweight and fast

+## Warnings
+This must be hosted with a web server of sorts.
+Just opening the html files will not work.
+I recommend HFS by rejetto.